aws/aws-sdk-pandas/docs/source/install.rst

 complement Big Data pipelines.

-- Configure Python 3 as the default interpreter for PySpark under your cluster configuration
+- Configure Python 3 as the default interpreter for PySpark on your cluster configuration [ONLY REQUIRED FOR EMR < 6]

     .. code-block:: json